• Postal addressShow on map

 Need for new knowledge

-With regards to the Danish context, there are two factors in particular that result in a need for more knowledge.
-With a Building Regulation that has taken a step towards performance-based requirements, it is no longer sufficient to incorporate solutions based on simple considerations, which are solely aimed at a fraction of users rather than for all users.
-Therefore, knowledge is required about user needs and good examples, but also knowledge about how to ensure an ideal process, where users' needs are incorporate from the start as part of the architecture, from the program to the design and when placed into service.
-The second factor is the demographic development, which has created an increased need for knowledge about how good physical parameters can be created for the elderly and for those suffering from dementia.
+In the Danish context, there are two key factors that highlight the need for more knowledge.
+With Building Regulations now adopting performance-based requirements, it is no longer sufficient to incorporate solutions based solely on simple considerations that target only a fraction of users, rather than being designed for all users.
+Therefore, there is a need for knowledge about user needs and good examples, as well as how to ensure an ideal process, where users' needs are incorporated from the outset as part of the architecture – from the program to the design and through to the final implementation.

 Research Efforts

-The group works within three main themes: users, solutions and processes.
+The group works within three main themes: users, solutions, and processes.

 Collaborators